Overview

 SurfacePurpose

-/v1/*Drop-in OpenAI-compatible API for existing SDKs and agent clients
+/v1/*Drop-in model API for existing OpenAI SDKs and agent clients

 /router/{id}/*Policy-driven routing through a configured router